 Physician Reveals Concerning Trend in Health Care Pricing and What Can Be Done About It

-TX, UNITED STATES, May 14, 2025 /EINPresswire.com/ -- Surveys show most doctors are increasingly concerned about a trend in health care pricing; patients being charged more for the same service, depending on where they go.
+LA, UNITED STATES, May 15, 2025 /EINPresswire.com/ -- Surveys show most doctors are increasingly concerned about a trend in health care pricing; patients being charged more for the same service, depending on where they go.
 And most don’t even know it’s happening.

 What’s causing it?
 Experts say it’s due to the rise in hospitals acquiring smaller medical practices, allowing them to charge more for the same service than the practice would normally bill.
 According to statistics, when a physician’s office is acquired by a hospital system, prices increase by more than 14%.